drand/website/docs/docs/specification.md

 `NodeVersion` will be present inside `Metadata` field.
 Please, check it for mode details.

 ## Drand modules

-Generating public randomness is the primary functionality of drand.
-Public randomness is generated collectively by drand nodes and publicly available.
-Each node can run multiple networks at the same time, simultaneously and independently, with its own set of parameters.
-They all will send messages to the same address and, the node will dispatch the request to the correct network (running internally) using an ID, known beacon id.
-Therefore, every time a new network is created on a drand node, the same phases happen newly.

 The A drand network is composed of a distributed set of nodes and has two phases / modules: